josbeir/cakephp-docs-md/docs/4/en/development/routing.md

 ### Passing Parameters to Action

-When connecting routes using [route-elements](#route-elements) you may want to have routed elements be passed arguments instead.
+When connecting routes using [Route Elements](#route-elements) you may want to have routed elements be passed arguments instead.
 The `pass` option indicates which route elements should also be made available as arguments passed into the controller
 functions: